Skip to content

 About this Independent Study

-This activity was originally released on August 11, 2023 and is available for continuing education credit until August 10, 2025.
+This activity was originally released on August 11, 2023.

 From the start of the escalation of the war on February 24, 2022 to date, over 120,000 individuals have arrived in the U.S. from Ukraine through the Uniting for Ukraine program.
 Of those, over 20,000 resettled in Washington state (June, 2023).
 In the past, the arrival process was drastically different.
 New arrivals were better prepared and supported.
 They were given case management through a refugee resettlement agency that connected them to services like housing, work authorization, and medical care.
 With the start of the Uniting for Ukraine (U4U) program on April 21, 2022, things changed.
 Rather than being sent through an agency, new arrivals relied on sponsors.
 As a result, the majority of Ukrainian new arrivals live in an information vacuum unaware of resources and services available to them.